bertreb/plafonds/README.md

       {% endif %}
 ```
 This way you can format the presentation in the dashboard (2 decimals in the case) and prevent 0's in the history due to unknown values on startup.

 Don't forget to put an include to template.yaml in your config.yaml.
-Thgis is one way to do this:
+This is one way to do this:
 ```
 template: !include template.yaml
 ```